brendaakweongo/Employee-Analysis/README.md

-# Employee-Analysis
+# HR Analytics Dashboard (Power BI) 📈

+### Project Overview
-### HR Analytics Dashboard | Power BI  An interactive Power BI dashboard that analyzes employee demographic and workforce data.
-The dashboard provides HR stakeholders with actionable insights for workforce planning, diversity monitoring, and employee retention analysis.
+This project presents an interactive HR Analytics Dashboard developed in Power BI to analyze employee demographic and workforce data.
+The objective is to transform raw HR data into meaningful visual insights that support informed decision-making in areas such as workforce planning, employee retention, and diversity management.

+The dashboard answers key business questions regarding employee educational qualifications, years of service across different locations, and workforce gender distribution.